 Both preferred and common stock have specific purposes and warrant a place in your portfolio.
 Before investing in any of them see the company fundamentals and gauge your risk appetite before investing.

-Click here to open an online trading account.
+Click here to open a demat and trading account.

 The information contained herein is generic in nature and is meant for educational purposes only.
 Nothing here is to be construed as an investment or financial or taxation advice nor to be considered as an invitation or solicitation or advertisement for any financial product.
 Readers are advised to exercise discretion and should seek independent professional advice prior to making any investment decision in relation to any financial product.
 Aditya Birla Capital Group is not liable for any decision arising out of the use of this information.